Creating Your First Projection

 Run the Scenario or try the Recommendations

 Click Run Scenario to view the results of this data input.
-The Run Scenario button is highlighted in red when the scenario inputs have been changed and the scenario needs to be re-run for accurate results.
+The Run Scenario button is highlighted in red when the scenario inputs have changed and the scenario needs to be re-run for accurate results.

 At this point, you can also choose to explore our Recommendations feature